serezha-goncharov/app-magic-aqa-test-assignment/README.md

 Test assignment for QA
 AppMagic - [link](https://docs.google.com/document/d/1DiJR6vnf8JyRHaB3pJ56YViKa6Uf4xF_Ze3ip3Ps0nA/edit?tab=t.0)

+### Limitations

-Provided tests do not cover fully functionality, such as:
+1. Provided tests do not cover fully functionality, such as:
 	- checking API layer (requests and responses for selecting specific country)
 	- checking page content updated after selecting specific country

-Also, tests are not set up for CI, in matter of time-consuming.
-And project devices were taken from default Playwright config
+2. Tests are not set up for CI, in matter of time-consuming.
+3. Project devices were taken from default Playwright config
+4. Repo branching was not applied, due to time saving.

 ---